 Traces of settlements in prehistoric times have been found.
 There are prehistoric burial grounds and finds of the Hallstatt and the Celtic epoch.

 The name Dietfurt was first mentioned in a document of A.D.
 1109.
 In 1304 it is called a market town, in 1416 an autonomous town.
 The town walls and turrets of 1450 are partially preserved.
 The mighty Gogger Tower is distinctive sign of Dietfurt.
-When the family of the Counts of Hirschberg Flagge died out, Dietfurt became part of the Wittelsbach territory.
-It was a Bavarian frontier town near the boundary of the bishopric princedom of Eichstaett Flagge.
+When the family of the Counts of Hirschberg died out, Dietfurt became part of the Wittelsbach territory.
+It was a Bavarian frontier town near the boundary of the bishopric princedom of Eichstaett .
 Its situation at the trade route from Nurernberg to Ratisbon favoured tradespeople and craftsmen, and for many generations the town was thriving.

 The whole town presents many medieval views.
 In the middle of the town the main road widens and forms a market-place, where the town hall with its graduated gable-wall is the most remarkable building.